-This Interconnection Facilities Study Report summarizes the analysis performed by Public Service Company of Colorado (PSCo) in GI-2007-3 to specify and estimate the cost of the equipment, engineering, procurement, and construction needed to interconnect a 300 MW wind generation facility at Ault Substation, located in Weld County, Colorado.
+This Interconnection Facilities Study Report summarizes the analysis performed by Public Service Company of Colorado (PSCo) in GI-2007-4 to specify and estimate the cost of the equipment, engineering, procurement, and construction needed to interconnect a 300 MW expansion of the wind generation facility from GI-2007-3 at Ault Substation, located in Weld County, Colorado.
+The GI-2007-4 request was studied as a 300 MW expansion of the GI-2007-3 wind generation project for a total of a 600 MW injection at the Ault Substation.
 The Point of Interconnection (POI) will be the 230 kV bus at Ault Substation.
-Western Area Power Administration (Western) is the owner of the Ault Substation; however, PSCo has conducted its Feasibility and System Impact Studies.
+Western Area Power Administration (Western) is the owner of the Ault Substation; however, PSCo has conducted the Feasibility and System Impact Studies as if it were the owner.
 PSCo has coordinated these study results with Western, and Western has provided initial results of their Facilities Study associated with the interconnection at Ault.
-For the purpose of this study, the Ault Substation (including the 230 kV yard with 15 power circuit breakers in a breaker and a half arrangement) is assumed to be part of the "existing system".
-Existing system means that the cost for most of the PSCo-Owned; PSCo-Funded Interconnection Facilities is not considered to be a project cost because the Generation Provider would be interconnecting its transmission line to substation facilities that will be already existing when the interconnection is accomplished.
+For the purpose of this study, the Ault Substation (including the 230 kV yard with 15 power circuit breakers in a breaker and a half arrangement) is assumed to be part of the "existing system."
+Existing system means that the cost for most of the PSCo-Owned; PSCo-Funded Interconnection Facilities is not considered to be a project cost because the Generation Provider would be interconnecting its transmission line to substation facilities that will be in existence when the interconnection is accomplished.

-The Generation Provider's wind generation facility would connect to the POI via a 35-mile, radial 230 kV transmission line.
-The Generation Provider would be responsible for construction of the radial transmission line.
-The projects anticipated Commercial Operation Date (COD) of October 15, 2010, and expected back-feed for site energization of February 15, 2010 is not possible.
+The Generation Provider's 300 MW expansion of the GI-2007-3 wind generation facility will utilize the same 35-mile, radial 230 kV transmission line to interconnect at the POI.
+The Generation Provider will be responsible for construction of the transmission line from the generating facility to the POI.
+For cost estimating purposes it is assumed this line has not been constructed in this study.
+It was determined the projects anticipated Commercial Operation Date (COD) of November 1, 2014, and expected back-feed for site energization of May 1, 2014 is not possible.
 Instead, a new anticipated COD would be five to seven years from authorization to proceed, with an expected back-feed date of six months prior.

-The GI-2007-3 System Impact Study determined the proposed 300 MW facility could be considered a Network Resource after resolving one reliability issue:
+The GI-2007-4 System Impact Study determined the proposed 600 MW (300 MW from GI-2007-3 and 300 MW of expansion) facility could be considered a Network Resource after resolving one reliability issue:

-An increase to the TOT 7 transfer path rating under heavy summer demand conditions which would require a significant Network Upgrade (Ault - Cherokee 230 kV line).
+• An increase to the TOT 7 transfer path rating under heavy summer demand conditions.

+The required Network Upgrade to mitigate this reliability issue is the construction of the Ault - Cherokee 230 kV line.